 - stool that's bloody, black, or looks like tar

-- persistent gnawing or burning pain in the area below the ribs that improves after eating, drinking milk, or taking antacids
+- lasting gnawing or burning pain in the area below the ribs that improves after eating, drinking milk, or taking antacids

 However, it's important to remember kids can get stomachaches for many reasons — like indigestion, viruses, tension and worry, and appendicitis.
 Most stomachaches are not caused by H. pylori bacteria.